Mbalcorta/guessWord/README.md

 ## Word guessing games with kittens

 ## Start
+  open zip file on desktop
-  clone repo in terminal
+  in terminal go to desktop
   cd guessWord
   npm install
   npm run start

 ## User instructions
   Enter single letter into input field to guess kittens secret word and press 'Guess' to submit your guess.
-Every time you make a correct guess the kittens yarn ball gets closer and closer.
+Guess the secret word and make this grumpy kitten happy.

 ## creative extensions
   once user has submitted correct word, user has choice to either keep practicing at the same level or move up to the next level.

+  Wanted to implement that as the user makes correct guesses a basket full of yarn gets closer and closer to the kitten till the word is guessed.

 ## Thought process
   First step was getting API working and returning values I needed on the front end.
 Ended up building a deployed server side app to get data needed.
 Built using node.js and express.js.